 Looking for accommodation too?
-Plum Guide's holiday rental homes are vetted by our professionals who make sure only the top 3% make it into our listings.
-They've tested everything from the beds to the water pressure – they've even measured the noise levels by the decibel.
-So you know you’re in for a luxurious and stress-free stay in a Plum Guide home.
+Here at Plum Guide, our holiday rental homes are vetted by professionals who make sure only the top 3% make it into our listings.
+They've tested everything from the beds to the water pressure - they've even measured the noise levels by the decibel.
+So you know you’re in for a luxurious and stress-free stay in one of our homes.
 And now, we bring you our travel expertise in this definitive list of things to do in Rocky Mountain National Park.

 Go wildlife-spotting with an expert

-The Rocky Mountain National Park is home to wildlife such as elk, deer, moose, pronghorn antelope, marmots and elusive black bears.
+Rocky Mountain National Park is home to wildlife such as elk, deer, moose, pronghorn antelope, marmots and elusive black bears.
 Maybe you’ll want some pointers on where best to find these majestic creatures roaming around the wilderness (and what to do if one gets up close).
-Yellow Wood Guiding offers bespoke private wildlife, nature and photography tours with an expert who knows just where to spot the wildlife – and where to stand for the perfect stunning Rocky Mountain perspectives.
+Yellow Wood Guiding offers bespoke private wildlife, nature and photography tours with an expert who knows just where to spot the wildlife - and where to stand for the perfect Rocky Mountain perspectives.
 It’s just up to you to show off the photographic evidence when you get home.
-Alternatively, you needn't even leave your accommodation to snap some great shots of the Rockies, as this Plum Guide home attests.
+Alternatively, you needn't even leave your accommodation to snap some great shots of the Rockies, as our home Roaring Fork in Aspen attests.

 Another great thing to do in Estes Park is visit this legendary hotel.
-While your Plum Guide apartment will be much comfier than a haunted hotel (our bar is set far, far higher, believe us – just take a look at this luxurious home in Vail), you may want to pop in to The Stanley Hotel for a tour.
-Just one night of being snowed in at this creepy location – complete with its own pet cemetery – inspired Stephen King to write The Shining.
+While your Plum Guide home will be much comfier than a haunted hotel (our bar is set far, far higher, believe us), you may want to pop in to the Stanley Hotel for a tour.
+Just one night of being snowed in at this creepy location - complete with its own pet cemetery - inspired Stephen King to write The Shining.
 And the hotel definitely leans in to its reputation as one of America’s famous haunted hotels, with daily ghost tours and an on-site psychic.